Print

 Soy-glazed pan-fried eggplant sprinkled with crushed peanuts and cilantro on a vintage oval platter on a pink tablecloth

-Pan-Fried Eggplant with Soy Glaze
+Pan-Fried Eggplant with Soy Sauce Glaze

 • Author: Alexandra Shytsman

-• Prep Time: 20 mins
+• Prep Time: 20 minutes

-• Cook Time: 20 mins
+• Cook Time: 20 minutes

 • Total Time: 40 minutes